How to set up a limited company for buy to let

 Articles are rules about how the company will be run which are agreed by the shareholders, directors and company secretary.

-When you’re working with non-connected parties, such as a business partner or investor, you want to have an exit strategy in place and clear, specific rules to understand what your company can do and what it can’t do.
+When you’re working with non-connected parties, such as a business partner or someone outside your immediate family that you're investing with, you want to have an exit strategy in place and clear, specific rules to understand what your company can do and what it can’t do.
 It could be that in 12 months time you’re having an awkward conversation with your fellow shareholders and those clear cut bespoke articles have your back rather than giving room for interpretation.

 Also, consider the value of your portfolio in the future - you could be looking at a seven-figure sum for your portfolio value.
 That’s when you don’t want to discover a mistake was made back at the start of the company.